taostat/taostats-docs/docs/Bittensor/tokenomics/tao/index.md

 ## Halving

-Bittensor follows the halving schedule of Bittcoin, and the first halving will be when 10.5M tao have been emitted.
+Bittensor follows the halving schedule of Bitcoin, and the first halving will be when 10.5M tao have been emitted.
 At this time 0.5 tao will be emitted each block.

 [Halving](doc:halving)